loualrid/scenejs_on_rails/README.md

 ## SceneJS Libraries

-Certain libraries like stats.min must be included through the asset pipeline in your application.js like this:
+Certain libraries like stats.min can be included through the asset pipeline in your application.js like this:

     //= require scenejs_lib/stats.min